peteisace/react-user-input/README.md

 ## How to use it ##
 Up to you really.
 I intent to clone & edit it for each project where I want it for a base.
 All that needs changing is the HtmlWebpackPlugin stuff for the title, index.html template, and then the contents of the root component ~/src/core/App.tsx.

+#### First time pre-reqs ####
+Before running it as norm you will need to do the below.
+After that you can use normally.

+* Get everything required installed via npm / yarn

+*npm install*

+__Previously I've had some problems with babel-loader; if you get some error pertaining to that simply install it again:__

+    yarn add babel-loader

+* You will then need to build, create output via another package.json npm command.
+I did use to have this do a prod build & webpack watch with this, but tbh more often I just wanted the output & dirs created.

+*npm run build*

+Now you should have a ~/wwwroot full of content and subdirs.
+It worked.
+W00t.
+We can now run and use as normal.

+#### Running it Normally ####

 To work with the webpack dev server + the coveted HMR, simply run the npm command

 *npm run start*